Luthaf/Jumos.jl/doc/simulations/potentials.rst

 same speed or slower than :math:`1/r^3`.
 Typical long-range potential is the Coulomb potential between charged paricles.

-For now, Jumos only implement computations on short-range pair potentials, using a cuttoff distance.
+For now, `Jumos` only implement computations on short-range pair potentials, using a cutoff distance.

 Short-range potentials
 ----------------------